CLARIAH/grlc/README.md

 ```

 ## What is grlc?
-grlc is a lightweight server that takes SPARQL queries (stored in a GitHub repository, in your local filesystem, or listed in a URL), and translates them to Linked Data Web APIs.
+grlc is a lightweight server that takes SPARQL queries (stored in a GitHub or GitLab repository, in your local filesystem, or listed in a URL), and translates them to Linked Data Web APIs.
 This enables universal access to Linked Data.
 Users are not required to know SPARQL to query their data, but instead can access a web API.

 ## Quick tutorial
 For a quick usage tutorial check out our wiki [walkthrough](https://github.com/CLARIAH/grlc/wiki/Quick-tutorial) and [list of features](https://github.com/CLARIAH/grlc/wiki/Features).